-This is a form which is quite tricky to fill in, especially for foreigners, and the fines are ridiculously high in the case of mistakes, late submissions or forgetting to submit it altogether.
+This is a form that is quite tricky to fill in, especially for foreigners, and the fines are ridiculously high in the case of mistakes, late submissions or forgetting to submit it altogether.
 Hence it’s worth paying close attention to it and making sure you do it right, especially if it’s the first year you’re submitting it.
 I highly suggest you approach a reputable tax consultant to help you out.
 Note that many accountants, gestores and tax consultants don’t provide help on this form, as they have relatively low demand for it compared to the other services they provide.
-Expect to pay between 400 and 500 Euro per declaration if you hire a tax consultant to fill it in for you.
+Expect to pay between 400 and 500 Euro per declaration if you hire a tax consultant (contact me if you need recommendations in Barcelona) to fill it in for you.
 You will still need to provide all the documents and details to the consultant, what he will be able to do is guide you on what data is needed and actually fill in and submit the form for you.

 The EU has in fact taken action against Spain and ordered it to modify the modelo 720’s penalties, although they have also deemed it lawful for Spain to request this information about assets located outside its territories.
 Many consider this to be a law that goes against the freedom of movement of humans and capital within the EU, and thus a breach of human rights.
 It is expected that the modelo 720 will either be removed or heavily modified in the coming years to comply with the requests made by the EU.
 In the meantime, however, it is wise to keep on submitting the modelo 720 as usual if you are required to do so.

-If you would like to learn more about the modelo 720, refer to the FAQs here.
+If you would like to learn more about the modelo 720, refer to the FAQs here or here.
 There are many questions and answers and your doubts will probably be answered there.
-Below I have also listed a few common questions and answers that expats in particular have when filling in this form.
+Below I have also listed a few common questions and answers that expats, in particular, have when filling in this form.
 They are not official Q & As, just cases I’ve heard about and how they’re dealt with (as far as I know).

 Question: Do you need to report money invested in crowdlending platforms like Mintos, Twino, Bondora etc?

 Hacienda clarifies that you don’t need to do this.
 You only need to declare such loans if they are denominated by shares.
-For example, when you give loans on property crowdfunding platforms like Property Moose or Property Partner, you will be assigned shares pertaining to that loan, and in that case you would have to declare those participations.
+For example, when you give loans on property crowdfunding platforms like Property Partner, you will be assigned shares pertaining to that loan, and in that case, you would have to declare those participations.